quronghui/awesome-electronics/README.md

 > A curated list of awesome resources for electronic engineers and hobbyists

 Electronic engineering (EE) is the practice of understanding, designing and building electronic circuits.
-It is often differentiated from electrical engineering in that it mostly deals with low power DC electronic circuits rather than high power AC systems but there is a lot of overlap between electronic and electrical engineering.
+It is often differentiated from electrical engineering（电气工程） in that it mostly deals with low power DC（direct current） electronic circuits rather than high power AC systems but there is a lot of overlap between **electronic and electrical engineering**.

 Experimenting with and building electronic circuits is also a popular hobby and many professional resources are often equally applicable to hobbyists and vice versa.